 - Criminal background clearance forms must be submitted and no exclusionary factors may be present in order to be accepted into the program (see the current OCC Catalog under EMS programs or item#10 below).

 - Students must begin at the Basic level and pass each required EMS course with an 80% or better to enroll in the next higher level of the EMS program.
 All BIO classes must be completed with a 70% or better in order to be considered for advancement in the program or successful completion.

 - Students must pass all required EMS courses with an 80% or better and all BIO classes with a 74% or better to be eligible to take the National Registry exams at each level.

 - Under Michigan law, Public Act 179 or 1990, the Michigan Department of Public Health may deny a license to anyone who has obtained, possessed, used or distributed drugs; is physically or mentally incapable of performing his or her prescribed duties; has been convicted of a misdemeanor or felony reasonably related to and adversely affecting to ability to practice in a safe and competent manner.
-Please contact the EMS program if you need more information regarding this Act.
+Contact the EMS program if you need more information regarding this Act.

 - Have read the Oakland Community College EMS Handbook.
 The acknowledgement on the last page must be signed and turned into the EMS office.